sebcif/sebcif/README.md

 My main interest is in Large Language Models (LLMs) and how we can use them to build scalable and reliable systems.

-In my free time, I enjoy learning new things and staying up to date with the latest developments in NLP.

 Feel free to send me an email if you’d like to connect.